Your web browser is out of date.

 Making a compliant

-In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at that stage.
+In the first instance please contact the person who is working on your case to discuss your concerns, and they will do their best to resolve any issues at that stage.
+If you do not feel able to discuss your concerns with them, please contact the person responsible for the overall supervision of your matter, who will be named in the client care letter we sent you at the beginning of your matter.

 Making a complaint will not affect how we handle your case.